Welcome to The Well

 How can I best prepare for my prayer session?

-• Quieting yourself before God, and inclining your ear to hear him and opening your heart to receive what He has in store for you.
+Quieting yourself before God, and inclining your ear to hear him and opening your heart to receive what He has in store for you.
+Coming with a humble heart and a heart of repentance.

 What is the flow like in a session?

-Can a friend or relative sit in on my session?
+Would a friend or relative be able to sit in on my session?